weaponsforge/vitexperiments/README.md

       docker run exec -it weaponsforge-vitexperiments npm run docker:build
       ```

-      This command emits the build output in the `/app/dist` directory.
+      This command exports the build artifacts to the `/app/dist` directory.

 </details>
 <br>